Requirements & Deadlines

 - GED results, if applicable

 - Official transcripts from all post-secondary institutions including college transcripts from any dual enrollment courses (We require an explanation for any Ws, Is, or gaps in education.
-Please provide this explanation in the "additional information" section of The Common Application.)
+Please provide this explanation in the "additional information" section of the Common Application, or in the "Education Interruption" section in the member questions area on the Coalition Application.)

 - List of all current and future courses